-Read on to find out why we think St Neot is so special and discover a few local secrets such as the rumoured final resting place of Excalibur, legendary sword of King Arthur, or where to find the secret subterranean lake to help you make the most of your stay.
+Read on to find out why we think St Neot is so special and discover all the best things to do along with a few local secrets such as the rumoured final resting place of Excalibur, legendary sword of King Arthur, or where to find the secret subterranean lake to help you make the most of your stay.

 About the village: